deepjs/deepjs/DOCS/deep.md

 			will delay the execution of any followers until the promise is resolved continueIfRejected:null || false

-	## post/put

-		chain.post( uri, options )

-			post current entrie(s) value(s) to uri (with deep.request)
-				if there is a single entry : it will be post as object. if there is multiple entries : they will be sent as array.

-		chain.put( uri, options )

-			put current entrie(s) value(s) to uri (with deep.request)
-				if there is a single entry : it will be put as object. if there is multiple entries : they will be sent as array.

 	## loads

 		How load externals content.